built-on-openfin/workspace-starter/how-to/migrate-from-a-previous-version/README.md

 ## I used the @openfin/search-api npm module to populate Home with my apps.
 How do I do that now?

 We have examples of using the search api to populate a list of applications in our version 3 branch.
-The example: [how-to/register-with-home](../register-with-home/) is an updated version of the version 3 <a href="https://github.com/built-on-openfin/workspace-starter/tree/workspace/v3.0.0/how-to/add-an-application-to-workspace-via-api" target="_blank">how-to/add-an-application-to-workspace-via-api</a> example.
+The example: [how-to/register-with-home](../register-with-home/) is an updated version of the version 3 [how-to/add-an-application-to-workspace-via-api](https://github.com/built-on-openfin/workspace-starter/tree/workspace/v3.0.0/how-to/add-an-application-to-workspace-via-api) example.
 You will notice that both examples still follow the same approach.
 The main difference can be found by comparing search.ts against home.ts.
 You will see that @openfin/workspace is used instead of @openfin/search-api and that workspace.ts is also no longer needed.

 ## Will the views that I developed need changing with version 4?